Ferroelectric phase transition and crystal asymmetry monitoring of $SrTiO_3$ using quasi $TE_{m,1,1}$ and quasi $TM_{m,1,1}$ modes

-Generally, two-level system of Gibbs free energy minima at $\pm P_s$ is generated in the ferroelectric phase ($Fig.\ref{SLA}$), and $\bold{P}_s$ may be switched as $+P_s$ and $-P_s$ with travelling microwave in the crystal lattice\cite{FE-Swicth,FE-SwitchStraLim}.
-If the microwave is not strong enough to switch $P_s$ then still WG modes are capable to indicate the FE phase transitions by responding to the damping oscillation and dielectric anomaly.
-At the ferroelectric phase at $T<T_\circ$, this non-zero polarization is usually formed in terms of softening of an optical mode to the Brillouin zone center, which produces dipole by the separation of positive and negative charge centers in the crystal unit.
-A large imaginary permittivity due to this dipole moment initiates below phase transition temperature, and minimum loss of energy of the operating quasi-$TE_{m,1,1}$ and quasi-$TM_{m,1,1}$ microwave modes are occurred at the phase transition temperature\cite{LossFE}.
-According to Ginzburg-Landau theory, ${\frac{\partial \phi}{\partial P(T)}}=0$ at the FE phase transition temperature as a phenomena of particle correlation length divergence to infinity\cite{Landau,SDriven}, and ensures minimum energy loss of quasi-$TE_{m,1,1}$ and quasi-$TM_{m,1,1}$ modes.\
+Generally two-level system of Gibbs free energy minima regarding spontaneous polarization $\pm P_s$ is generated in the ferroelectric phase.
+And $P_s$ switches between these two energy minima as $+P_s$ and $-P_s$ ($Fig.\ref{STO}$) with travelling microwave in the crystal lattice\cite{FE-Swicth,FE-SwitchStraLim}.
+At the ferroelectric phase at a temperature $T<T_\circ$, this non-zero polarization is usually formed in terms of a softening of an optical mode at the Brillion zone center, which produces the separation of positive and negative charge centers.
+The imaginary parts of the complex permittivity reflects delayed responses under corresponding external microwave stimuli, and minimum loss of the operating quasi $TE_{m,1,1}$ and quasi $TM_{m,1,1}$ microwave modes are occurred when $P_s = 0$ at the phase transition temperature\cite{LossFE}.
+Obviously, the FE transition happened at a temperature according to Ginzburg-Landau theory where ${\frac{\partial \phi}{\partial P(T)}}=0$ with respect to parameter ${P(T)}$ of the phenomena\cite{Landau,SDriven}.\